 The question is when?

 Conventional wisdom says that generally, you want to pay taxes on it later because taxes will likely go up to pay of Quantitative Easing (i.e. paying out all the 2008 bailouts).

 #ConventionalWisdom engineered to keep you working forever

-But its a bit more complicated than just that and takes into account if you are going to make more money now or when you are old and taking the money out.
-Here at Simple Passive Cashflow, we are growing our money at 15-30% every year that we will likely be in a much higher tax bracket when we retire (cough cough… in our 40’s).
+But it’s a bit more complicated than just that and takes into account if you are going to make more now or when you are old and taking the out.
+Here at Simple Passive Cashflow, we are growing our at 15-30% every year that we will likely be in a much higher tax bracket when we retire (cough cough… in our 40’s).

-Let me be clear… if you are investing in hard assets that produce income and employing safe prudent leverage then stay away for any sort of 401K or Roth plans.
+Let me be clear… if you are in hard assets that produce and employing safe prudent leverage then stay away from any sort of 401K or Roth plans.

-I am very against the Roth or any retirement account (other than 401k in some situations).
+I am very against the Roth or any (other than 401k in some situations).

 You will pay taxes now or later and you will likely to pay more taxes in the future… so pay it now.

 And 10% penalty is nothing to be in retail type investments.
 You can recoup that in 12-14 months.